Call Now | (412) 981-2400

 Radiology errors can result in malpractice claims, where patients sue healthcare providers for negligence or misdiagnoses.

-What Is Radiology Malpractice?
 Radiology malpractice occurs when a radiologist’s error leads to harm, such as:

-Radiologist Liability and Legal Consequences Radiologists hold a professional responsibility to provide accurate imaging interpretations.
+Radiologists hold a professional responsibility to provide accurate imaging interpretations.
 When negligence is proven, radiologists and healthcare institutions may face:

-Case Study Example In a well-documented case, a radiologist missed signs of a brain tumor on an MRI.
+In a well-documented case, a radiologist missed signs of a brain tumor on an MRI.
 The delayed diagnosis led to worsened outcomes, resulting in a $2.5 million malpractice settlement.
 This case underscores the severe consequences of radiology misreads and the importance of vigilance in diagnostic imaging.

 Understanding the most common radiology errors is the first step toward prevention.